brunomnsilva/markdown2moodle/README.md

 **Important note (1):** Pay particular atention to use spaces after section, question or answers delimiters, e.g., `#`, `*` and `-`.

 **Important note (2):** Regular line breaks in markdown are not converted automatically to line breaks in the output.
-You must place to spaces for this to happen.
+You must **place two spaces** for this to happen.
 This is a *markdown* standard, e.g.,

 ```markdown
 First paragraph.(two spaces here)